Planning on breastfeeding and have (or plan to get) breast implants? Then you’re probably wondering, can you breastfeed with implants?

 #3: How Can A Surgeon Increase My Chances Of Breastfeeding Successfully?

-If you are thinking about getting breast augmentation surgery, there are things you could request to increase your chances breastfeeding successfully.
+If you’re considering breast augmentation surgery, there are two things you can request to increase your chances breastfeeding successfully.

-You could request that the implant be placed below your pectoral muscle and for the incision to be made somewhere other than near your areola.
-Other places the incision could be made include your armpit, belly button or underneath your breast.
+- Make the incision somewhere other than near your areola.
+Your doctor could alternatively make the incision in your armpit, belly button or underneath your breast.

 #4: Can Breast Implants Affect Milk Supply?

 - The number of years since the surgery.
 While with breast reduction surgery some milk ducts and glandular tissue may be removed or damaged, this doesn’t typically occur with breast augmentation surgery.
 If the incision is around the areola however, nerves may be damaged.
-Yet, nerves can (very slowly) regenerate and so if nerves were damaged in the initial surgery, years later they may be able to function (at least somewhat) again.
+Fortunately, your nerves will regenerate (but very slowly).
+Years later, damaged nerves may be able to function (at least somewhat) again.

-- The reason why the surgery was done.
+- Why you decided to have the surgery.
 Breast hypoplasia is a particular type of breast shape that can be associated with reduced ability to make milk.
 Women with breast hypoplasia tend to have long, narrow, asymmetrical and widely spaced breasts with large areolas.
-If you’ve had had breast augmentation surgery due to breast hypoplasia, then if you experience low supply it may be due to this rather than anything to do with the actual surgery.
+Did you have breast augmentation surgery due to breast hypoplasia?
+Then if you experience low supply, it may be due to this rather than anything to do with the actual surgery.